omrzgit/winwifi-exporter/Readme.md

 ```

 ## License

-This project is free to use and modify.
+This script is free to use and modify.
 No attribution required.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 ## Disclaimer

 This tool is intended for legitimate use only - to recover your own WiFi passwords on your own devices.
 Unauthorized access to networks is illegal.
 Use responsibly.

-## Author

-Created for easy WiFi password management on Windows systems.

 ---

-⭐ If you found this helpful, please consider giving it a star on GitHub!

 ## FAQ